didikkamseno/personal-website-v2/content/featured/Palora/index.md

 showInProjects: true
 ---

-password generator project, created with Nextjs and designed by Tailwind and some bounch of react library like "react-toastify" and etc.
+password generator project, created with NextJs and designed by Tailwind and some bunch of react libraries like "react-toastify" and etc.